 A revved up nervous system is what an average modern human needs to get through an average modern day.
 If you work, commute, drink coffee, or worry, then you are deficient in magnesium.
 If you live the meditative life of a monk on a mountainside, then you’re probably okay.

-8 Ways magnesium rescues hormones
+8 ways magnesium rescues hormones

 - Regulates cortisol.
 It calms your nervous system and prevents excessive cortisol.
 Your stress hormonal system, also called your hypothalamic-pituitary-adrenal (HPA) axis, is your central hormonal system.
 When it functions well, then your other hormonal axes—thyroid and sex hormones—will function well too.

-- Lowers blood sugar.
+- Reduces blood sugar.
 It’s so effective at sensitizing the insulin receptor that I refer to magnesium as our ‘natural metformin’.
 Better insulin control means fewer sugar cravings.
 Healthy insulin sensitivity is important for weight loss, PCOS, and it also prevents osteoporosis.

 - Supports thyroid.
 It is essential for the production of thyroid hormone.
 It is also anti-inflammatory, which helps to quiet the autoimmune inflammation that underlies most thyroid disease.
 Other ways to address thyroid autoimmunity include gluten-elimination and a selenium supplement.